Elena Geangu (principal investigator)

 I have done all my university degrees at ‘Babes-Bolyai University’ in Cluj-Napoca, Romania.
-After few years of postdoctoral fellowships around the world, in November 2012 I joined the Department of Psychology at Lancaster University as a lecturer.
-Starting with October 2017, I took a lectureship in the Department of Psychology at the University of York.
+After few years of postdoctoral fellowships around the world and a lectureship at Lancaster University, in October 2017, I took a lectureship in the Department of Psychology at the University of York.

 I studied Computer Science in Greifswald and Cognitive Science in Osnabrueck (Germany).
 My PhD in Psychology at the University of Sussex deals with the idea that our evaluations and interpretations are not solely the product of our intellectual capacities, but are often influenced by our current body states.
-At Lancaster University I am working on a project where we want to find out more about infants reactions towards emotional expressions of adults.
+In the Developmental Social Neuroscience Lab I am working on a project where we want to find out more about infants reactions towards emotional expressions of adults.
 This might give us new insights into how children learn to understand others’ emotions.

 Maria Magdalena Crespo-Llado (a.k.a.
 Malen)

 I received my degree in Psychology at the University of Balearic Islands (Spain), where I had the chance to participate in multiple research projects led by the Developmental Psychopathology group at the Institute of Health Sciences (IUNICS).
 Later on, I did an MSc on Developmental Cognitive Neuroscience at Durham University (UK), where I also researched the neural correlates of working memory in adult decision-making.
-Since 2013, I am a PhD student at Lancaster University and I research infant and toddler empathy development.
+Since 2013, I am a PhD student in the Developmental Social Neuroscience Lab and I research infant and toddler empathy development.

 I have a BSc in applied psychology from NanKai University in TianJin, China.
 After being a counsellor for a few years, I have enrolled for a master’s degree in developmental disorders at Lancaster University (2013-2014).
 During my master, I researched (with Dr Elena Geangu) the role of affective touch on empathic responses.
 Currently I am doing my PhD on children’s perception of emotional body expressions.